Carnage: Alien symbiotic mass-murderer/serial-killer, real name? Cletus Kasady.

 Kilrathi words and names (from Wing Commander) are full to bursting with K's: Kilrathi, Drakhri, Krant, Drakhai, Sorthak, Vaktoth, Hvark'kann, karakh (also Kilrathi for "shit"), Kur Human-Killer, Thrakhath nar Kiranka, Bhurak nar Caxki, etc. Also full of -th endings, R's in awkward places, and loads of guttural spitty sounds (where all those H's come from) for a language that is as Black Speech as you would expect from a race of eight-foot-tall roaring genocidal space lions.

-, Tarrlok, the deceased crime boss Yakone (father of Tarrlok and Noatak), and Noatak (better known as the Big Bad Amon).
+The Legend Of Korra has the title character, Makonote incidentally, Mako's namesake voiced Iroh in the first show until his death of esophageal cancer, Tarrlok, the deceased crime boss Yakone (father of Tarrlok and Noatak), and Noatak (better known as the Big Bad Amon).
 Note that all these characters except Mako are Waterbenders.
 (Well, Yakone was, until Aang took his bending.)

 Disney's The Jungle Book: markedly different from the original by Rudyard Kipling.